 - The state where you collect has a Nexus.

 - Your product generates high sales volume.

-- Your product’s sales tax is subject to change within that specific state.
+- Your product’s amazon sales tax is subject to change within that specific state.

 - The tax amount is considered “material” for your business.